Katonga Wildlife Reserve

 The Katonga Wildlife Reserve is a wildlife reserve in western Uganda, along the banks of the Katonga River.
 The reserve was established in 1998 and has approximately 211 km2.
 Many of the species of plants and animals in the reserve are unique to its wetland environment.
+Additionally, the grass species at Katonga Wildlife Reserve include Star grass, Bermuda grass, and Rhodes grass.

 Katonga River

 The reserve is named after the Katonga River, which primarily flows from the swamps southwest of Lake Wamala towards Lake Victoria in the east, with lesser periodic flows from those same swamps to Lake George in the west.

 Location

 The reserve is located in the Ibanda and Kamwenge Districts in western Uganda.
 In Kamwenge, it borders with the Biguli subcounty and part of the Mpara subcounty in Kyenjojo District.
 The reserve is approximately 200 km, by road, west of Kampala, Uganda's capital city.
 The coordinates of the wildlife reserve are 00 02N, 30 25E.

 The signposted junction for Katonga is Kyegegwa, which lies on Fort Portal Road, 42 km west of Mubende.
 From there, a 40 km dirt road heads south to the entrance gate via Mparo and Kalwreni.
 Kalwreni lies 7 km from the entrance gate.
 It is also possible to approach Katonga from Kibale National Park via Kamwenge and Ibanda.